Solar eclipse of June 8, 1918: Observation

-As the total eclipse approached, the team watched as clouds obscured the sun.
-The clouds did clear, but during their most important observations the sun was covered by a thin cloud; the sun was completely visible five minutes later.
+As the total eclipse approached, the team watched as clouds obscured the Sun.
+The clouds did clear, but during their most important observations the Sun was covered by a thin cloud; the Sun was completely visible five minutes later.
 This was not unusual, as cloudy conditions were reported across the country, where the eclipse was also observed from the Yerkes Observatory, Lick Observatory, and Mount Wilson Observatory.

-Following the 1915 prediction of Albert Einstein's General theory of relativity that light would be deflected when passing near a massive object such as the sun, the USNO expedition attempted to validate Einstein's prediction by measuring the position of stars near the sun.
+Following the 1915 prediction of Albert Einstein's General theory of relativity that light would be deflected when passing near a massive object such as the Sun, the USNO expedition attempted to validate Einstein's prediction by measuring the position of stars near the Sun.
 The cloud cover during totality obscured observations of stars, though, preventing this test of the validity of general relativity from being completed until the solar eclipse of May 29, 1919.

+Eclipse details

+Shown below are two tables displaying details about this particular solar eclipse.
+The first table outlines times at which the Moon's penumbra or umbra attains the specific parameter, and the second table describes various other parameters pertaining to this eclipse.

+Eclipse season

+This eclipse is part of an eclipse season, a period, roughly every six months, when eclipses occur.
+Only two (or occasionally three) eclipse seasons occur each year, and each season lasts about 35 days and repeats just short of six months (173 days) later; thus two full eclipse seasons always occur each year.
+Either two or three eclipses happen each eclipse season.
+In the sequence below, each eclipse is separated by a fortnight.